Soothe Mom, Baby with Relaxing Prenatal Massage

-“From the time you find out you’re pregnant and all the way through, there shouldn’t be a problem with getting a massage as long as you’re healthy and the baby’s healthy,” explains, massage therapist at Elements Briargate.
+“From the time you find out you’re pregnant and all the way through, there shouldn’t be a problem with getting a massage as long as you’re healthy and the baby’s healthy,” explains Kymberly Northey, massage therapist at Elements Glendale.
 “I believe that if there is a little less stress on the body during pregnancy, it can help a mom get through the pregnancy a little easier.”

 If Mama’s Happy, Everybody’s Happy

 As expectant moms grow a baby inside their bodies, there are so many changes -- both physical and mental -- that occur throughout the three trimesters of pregnancy.
 These changes can bring stress and discomfort to areas of your body that you may not have experienced issues with before.

 To help alleviate the discomfort common during pregnancy, expectant moms can really benefit from massage in the shoulder, lower back, hips and feet areas, Northey says.
 Including prenatal massage into your pregnancy routine is not only good for promoting health and wellness for mom, but also for the baby.